goblimey/learn-unix/README.md

 command line interfaces are back.
 We are all using Virtual Private Server (VPS) systems and cloud computing.
-One very large computer run by an Internet Service Provider provides lots of small simulated computers which are rented by its customers.
-These are very cheap and
-they can be set up and torn down to order using software such as Kubernetes.
+Virtual servers are very cheap and they can be set up and torn down to order using software such as Kubernetes, with the application software running under Docker.
-Most virtual servers run Linux and you control them by logging in and using a command-line interface.
+Most virtual servers run Linux and you control them by logging in via a command-line interface.

+Apple's Mac range of computers run UNIX.
+It's heavily disguised behind a nice windows-style interface, but for some purposes you need to start a command window and type UNIX commands.

+A more recent development is the emergence of very cheap single-board computers running Linux, such as the Raspberry Pi.

-Thus a generation of IT specialists with a background in windows-driven environments now have to get their heads around the UNIX command line interface, and the learn software becomes valuable again.
+All this makes UNIX a mass-market product and a generation of IT specialists with a background in windows-driven environments now have to get their heads around the UNIX command line interface, and the learn software becomes valuable again.

-Another recent development is the emergence of very cheap single-board computers such as the Raspberry Pi.
-These run versions of Luinux such as Raspbian, so UNIX is becoming a mass-market product.

-It's also worth mentioning that Apple's Mac range of computers run UNIX.
-It's heavily disguised behind a nice windows-style interface, but for some uses you need to start a command window and type UNIX commands.

 In 2019 I made learn much easier to use by reworking it to run under Docker.